Private Bank Account Opening Europe

 7If applicable, pay a minimum deposit

-• Determine your personal needs and decide on the type of account and currency
+• Determine your personal needs and choose the account type and denomination currency.

-• Open the mobile application of the digital bank and take a picture of your passport
+• Open the mobile application of your digital bank and take a snapshot of your passport.

-To become a client of a private bank, take the following steps:
+How to become a client of a private bank:

 • Identify your investment and borrowing needs as well as know your annual income